Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/outsider-entry.md

 #### The Price for Defying Fate

 After learning his fate and seeing the strength of the heroes firsthand, the Outlander relinquished his role.
 Trusting them with the task of saving the world, he stepped back.
-And they succeeded, slaying [the Curse](#entry:heart-of-ruin-entry), destroying the Heart of Ruin, and restoring peace.

-But fate, it seemed, was not so easily undone.
-In a cruel twist, the Curse reemerged in its final moments and struck down Princess Iphania.
-The Outlander, devastated by grief, faced judgment once again.
+Yet, when the Curse reemerged in its final moments and struck down Princess Iphania, the Outlander intervened—arriving on the scene and attacking the Curse directly.
+This act, striking down a fellow member of the Collective, was the betrayal that angered the Higher Being.
+Though the heroes succeeded in destroying the Heart of Ruin and restoring peace, the Outlander's defiance could not be forgiven.

+Devastated by grief, the Outlander faced judgment once again.
 The mysterious Higher Being, who had been watching from beyond, declared that his betrayal of the Collective was irreversible.
 Imprisonment awaited him still.
 The cycle could not be broken—the Outsider would still be born.

 Now, with the universe at stake and the truth of the past fully unveiled, the heroes must face their greatest challenge yet: stopping the Outsider once and for all.